 Conflicts aren't errors.
 In most cases, they are events that PGD can detect and resolve as they occur.
-Resolution depends on the nature of the application and the meaning of the data, so it's important that PGD provides the application a range of choices as to how to resolve conflicts.
+Resolving them depends on the nature of the application and the meaning of the data, so it's important for PGD to provide the application a range of choices for how to resolve conflicts.

 By default, conflicts are resolved at the row level.
-When changes from two nodes conflict, either the local or remote tuple is picked and the other is discarded.
+When changes from two nodes conflict, PGD picks either the local or remote tuple and the discards the other.
 For example, the commit timestamps might be compared for the two conflicting changes and the newer one kept.
 This approach ensures that all nodes converge to the same result and establishes commit-order-like semantics on the whole cluster.

-Column-level conflict detection and resolution is available with BDR, described in CLCD.
+Column-level conflict detection and resolution is available with PGD, described in CLCD.

 By default, all conflicts are logged to

 bdr.conflict_history.
 If conflicts are possible, then table owners must monitor for them and analyze how to avoid them or make plans to handle them regularly as an application task.
 The LiveCompare tool is also available to scan regularly for divergence.

 Some clustering systems use distributed lock mechanisms to prevent concurrent access to data.
 These can perform reasonably when servers are very close to each other but can't support geographically distributed applications where very low latency is critical for acceptable performance.

 Distributed locking is essentially a pessimistic approach.
 PGD advocates an optimistic approach, which is to avoid conflicts where possible but allow some types of conflicts to occur and resolve them when they arise.